STEP Qualifications and Membership Framework

 Some Advanced Certificate courses are part of Diploma routes.
 You can view the selection of Diploma routes offered by STEP in the PDF document below:

-Once you have successfully completed any two Advanced Certificates (either as two standalone courses or two Advanced Certificates that are part of a Diploma Level programme) and gained 60 Diploma Level credits, you can become a STEP Technician.
+Once you have successfully completed any two Advanced Certificates (either as two standalone courses or two Advanced Certificates that are part of a Diploma Level programme) and gained 60 Diploma Level credits, you can become a STEP Associate.

 Once you complete four Advanced Certificates that form part of a specific Diploma programme, you will gain 120 Diploma Level credits towards STEP membership.